ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 f 61 = 10
 f  _ =  100
 ```
-Our integers are interspersed, so no jump table, so we get a binary tree.
+Our integers are interspersed, thus no jump table, so we get a binary tree.
 The compiled code is now the following maze of if-statements:
 ```
  if (x >= 45)
    if (x >= 61)